rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 orphan rule that states we’re allowed to implement a trait on a type as long as either the trait or the type are local to our crate.
 It’s possible to get around this restriction using the *newtype pattern*, which involves creating a new type in a tuple struct.
-(We covered tuple structs in the “Tuple Structs without Named Fields to Create Different Types” section of Chapter 5.)
+(We covered tuple structs in the “Using Tuple Structs without Named Fields to Create Different Types” section of Chapter 5.)
 The tuple struct will have one field and be a thin wrapper around the type we want to implement a trait for.
 Then the wrapper type is local to our crate, and we can implement the trait on the wrapper. *Newtype* is a term that originates from the Haskell programming language.
 There is no runtime performance penalty for using this pattern, and the wrapper type is elided at compile time.